 Burgundy Bliss

 New foliage emerges a cool purplish color, eventually changing to green w/purple.
-Blooms in summer & reaches roughly 8' tall by 8' wide.
+Blooms in summer & reaches roughly 8 feet tall by 8 feet wide.

 Plum Passion II

 The first ever purple leaved Hydrangea.
 A unique shrub with greenish-purple new foliage, the leaves aging to deep purple with rosy purple undersides.
 Wispy flowers nicely contrast with the dramatic, colorful foliage.
 Excellent fall color.
-Needs full to partial shade & reaches roughly 5'-6' tall by 5'-6' wide.
+Needs full to partial shade & reaches roughly 5 to 6 feet tall by 5 to 6 feet wide in size.

 Villosa

 A variety that is more tropical looking than other hydrangeas.
 Has large, velvet-like, dark-green leaves & flower buds that are large, knobby & deep-rose in color.
 Blooming August through September, its large blue-purple lacecaps surrounded by mauve florets seem almost iridescent in appearance.
 Bees are much more attentive to the rough-leaf hydrangeas than other hydrangeas.
-Needs partial to full shade & reaches roughly 12' tall by 12' wide.
+Needs partial to full shade & reaches roughly 12 feet tall by 12 feet wide in size.